shobrook/syntaxis/README.md

 #### `search_by_type(node_types, skip=[])`

 Returns a list of nodes belonging to a particular class (or classes).
-The `node_type` parameter is the list of node classes to retrieve, and the `skip` parameter is a list of subtrees (node classes) to skip in the traversal.
+The `node_types` parameter is the list of node classes to retrieve, and the `skip` parameter is a list of subtrees (node classes) to skip in the traversal.

 For example, the following code retrieves all list, set, and dictionary comprehension nodes from your AST, but skips all nodes contained in functions.